 Customs Clearance is the process by which goods are granted permission by the Customs Division ("Customs") of the GRA to enter or leave Ghana's Customs Territory.
 The Customs act of 2015 act 891 section 43 instructs all importers, except for Self-Declarants, to engage the services of a licensed Customs Declarant (frequently referred to as a Clearing Agent), with a credible reputation for the clearance of cargo at any freight station in Ghana.
-All documentation necessary for this process may be submitted electronically through the UNI-PASS System/ICUMS by a "Clearing Agent."
+All documentation necessary for this process may be submitted electronically through the UNIPASS Ghana System/Integrated Customs Management System (ICUMS) by a "Clearing Agent."
+The system provides a paperless working environment for all Customs clearance procedures.

 Customs clearance of cargo through the seaports/air involves a collaborative effort with about twenty ministries, departments, and agencies in order to fulfill all contractual and tax obligations that might be associated with the import consignment.
 These bodies control different aspects of the importation/clearance process, such as issuance of permits, exemptions or import declaration forms.
-For the clearance of food and agricultural products, those involved include the GRA's Customs Division, the Ghana Ports and Harbors Authority (GPHA), FDA, GSA, Ministry of Trade and Industry (MOTI), MOFA's Veterinary Services Directorate, Animal Production Directorate and the Plant Protection and Regulatory Services Directorate, EPA, the National Drug and Narcotics Board, Shipping Lines, other agencies, and various service providers at the ports of Ghana.
+For the clearance of food and agricultural products, those involved include the GRA's Customs Division, the Ghana Ports and Harbors Authority (GPHA), G-FDA, GSA, Ministry of Trade, and Industry (MOTI), MOFA's Veterinary Services Directorate, Animal Production Directorate and the Plant Protection and Regulatory Services Directorate, EPA, the National Drug and Narcotics Board, Shipping Lines, other agencies, and various service providers at the ports of Ghana.